SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/smartrest-2.html.md

 |pattern|List&lt;String&gt;|YES|A list of JsonPath that will be extracted from the object and returned to the device|

 Response will be used for every operation and for any request template that defines the response field with true.
-In each case the server will try every registered response template so there might be multiple response lines for a single operation or request.
+In each case, the server will try every registered response template, so there might be multiple response lines for a single operation or request.

 SmartREST 2.0 will always return a response template if the condition is true (or no condition was defined).
 Patterns that did not resolve will be returned as empty string.